 User: Is there an outage in my area?

 Voice Agent: We know how important it is for you to stay connected.
-Let's find out what's causing this issue…..
-Please select a line below to let us know which you're experiencing issues on.
-If the issue is on multiple lines, just select one for now.
+Let's find out what's causing this issue.
+Please tell us the last 4 digits of the line that you're experiencing issues on.
+If the issue is on multiple lines, just provide one for now.

 Voice Agent: Thanks.
 Let me look into next steps for this line.
 Now, let's get started.
 Temporarily disabling and then re-enabling HD Voice can do the trick...
 Did that work?"